rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 limitations under the License.
 -->

-# Use Azure Active Directory (Azure AD) as OAuth 2.0 server
+# Use Microsoft Entra ID (formerly known as Microsoft Azure AD) as OAuth 2.0 server

-Demonstrate how to authenticate using the OAuth 2.0 protocol and Azure Active Directory as Authorization Server using the following flows:
+Demonstrate how to authenticate using the OAuth 2.0 protocol and Microsoft Entra ID as Authorization Server using the following flows:

 * Access the management UI via a browser